uh-dcm/coslab-gui/README.md

 [Berg & Nelimarkka (2023)](https://asistdl.onlinelibrary.wiley.com/doi/full/10.1002/asi.24827) developed the cross-service label agreement score (COSLAB) to evaluate the similarity across services to allow for more reliable use of image recognition tools in social science research.
 The score uses natural language processing to measure how similarly two labels are used in written language (from 0-1) and  determines the best match for each label across other services.
-Therefore, labels like cat and dog would have a higher COSLAB score than cat and car.
+Therefore, labels like cat and dog would have a higher COSLAB score than cat and car: there cat and dog appear more often together than cat and car.

-This software allows you to calculate COSLAB measurements across various image recognition service and assess the overall quality of service provided labels[(Berg & Nelimarkka, 2023)](https://asistdl.onlinelibrary.wiley.com/doi/full/10.1002/asi.24827).
+### Recommended citation

+If you use the cross-service label agreement scores, please cite:

+> Berg, A., & Nelimarkka, M. (2023).
+Do you see what I see?
+Measuring the semantic differences in image‐recognition services’ outputs.
+In Journal of the Association for Information Science and Technology (Vol. 74, Issue 11, pp. 1307–1324).
+Wiley. https://doi.org/10.1002/asi.24827

 ## Step-by-step user guide